sunfounder/picar-x/docs/source/python_view_pic.rst

             image = stream.array

-By capturing timelapse sequences in combination, these 3-dimensional RGB arrays are shown by OpenCV.
+Combined with the method of capturing timelapse sequences, these 3-dimensional RGB arrays are shown by OpenCV.

 .. code-block:: python